taktakpeops/cluster-api-autoscaler/README.md

 An example of implementation can be found in the examples folder.

-The code has been tested with the current LTS of NodeJS (8.X) on Mac OS.
+The code has been tested with the current LTS of NodeJS (10.X) on Mac OS.
 It will most probably not work on Windows.

 ## ToDo

-- a lot of things
+- improve test coverage
+- implement graceful shutdown in example
+- provide example custom metrics
+- provide charts mono-process vs as (maybe Locust)